-If a consumer does either of the two things, he is sure to lose by default judgment!
+If a consumer does either of these things, he is sure to lose by default judgment!
 This judgment will then be used to legally freeze the consumer’s bank accounts and garnish their wages.
-By calling the collection agency a consumer is practically admitting to owing the money, which is something that can be used against them in court.
+By calling the collection agency, a consumer is practically admitting to owing the money, which is something that can be used against them in court.
 This is the first mistake many people make.
 Do not call the collection agency.

 Avoiding default judgment requires answering the summons and listing all affirmative defenses.
 These affirmative defenses are explained further on our site.

 How do I answer a summons for credit card debt?
-File a notice to appear with the Court.
-Go over all court rules and find out deadline to respond to summons.
-Send Discovery documents (Interrogatories, RFA &RFD) certified mail to Plaintiff & Court Clerk within 30 days.
-For more information on How To Answer a Summons click here
+File a notice to appear with the court.
+Go over all court rules and find out the deadline to respond to the summons.
+Send discovery documents (interrogatories, RFA &RFD) by certified mail to the plaintiff & court clerk within 30 days.
+For more information on how to answer a summons click here.

-Where can I find sample answer to summons?
-Sample answers to summons can be found right here on this website.
+Where can I find a sample answer to a summons?
+Sample answers can be found right here on this website.
 For even more examples of answers that have been used to win debt lawsuits get The Defendant’s Package.

 1. Name of the company or original creditor If they cannot prove that they actually own this debt and can sue you, you win!